Los Angeles Guinea Pig Rescue

 What else can I do to help raise funds?

 There are lots of things you can do to raise funds for us!
-Please participate in our live sales and raffles!
-You can also make purchases through Amazon Smile and set your charity to Los Angeles Pet Rescue.
+Please participate in our live sales and raffles.
+You can also create Facebook fundraisers for our rescue.
+Sharing on social media can help us gain new followers and reach more and more piggy-lovers.
+Just a share can make a huge difference for many piggies.

 What are my donations used for?